 Do not modify the data, and compare it in its original form (database, XML etc.).

 A mistake made at this point was that customers were firstly compared using the user’s interface instead of rows in the table.
-This mistake, along with not following points given below, caused the bug to be happening again for another customer few weeks later.
+This mistake, along with not following points given below, caused the bug to be happening again for another customer a few weeks later.

 When the bug was reported again, the raw data were compared before making any changes, and original customers had their names in uppercase, while many of those imported using the script, not.

-Software showing details of a client always did it in uppercase, and saved the data in uppercase as well.
+Software showing details of a client always did it in uppercase and saved the data in uppercase as well.
 Even if raw data check happened, it was after the first fix (after update), and only two rows were compared (instead of a larger set of customers).

 2. Control when the bug comes out

 This is simple.
-You have to be able to make bug happening manually.
+You have to be able to make a bug happening manually.
 Able to reproduce on demand.

-In the first fix, the country info should have been removed, bug happened again, then country info added, and the bug should disappear.
+In the first fix, the country info should have been removed, the bug happened again, then country info added, and the bug should disappear.

 The procedure was applied for the second fix, changing the name to lowercase actually caused the bug, while the name in uppercase worked fine.
-The name was changed like that few times to be actually sure (probably the software developed by a third-party was using some uppercase when searching for the client by name, instead of an id).
+The name was changed like that few times to be actually sure (probably the software developed by a third-party was using some uppercase when searching for the client by name, instead of id).